 The responsibility for CBAM reporting falls on businesses importing specific goods into the European Union (EU).
 Here’s a breakdown of the entities that must comply with CBAM regulations:

-• EU Importers: Any company established within the EU that imports CBAM-listed goods must submit CBAM reports.
-This includes both direct importers and those utilizing indirect customs representatives.
+- EU Importers: Any company established within the EU that imports CBAM-listed goods must submit CBAM reports.
+This includes both direct importers and those utilising indirect customs representatives.

 CBAM-listed Goods